Hardest Solitaire Games by Win Rate

 Win rate: ~13% | Difficulty: 5/5 | Time: 15 minutes

-Russian Solitaire is what happens when you take Yukon — already at a 25% win rate — and change one rule.
-Where Yukon builds in alternating colors, Russian Solitaire builds by suit only.
+Russian Solitaire is Yukon with one rule changed.
+Yukon builds in alternating colors and wins 25% of deals.
+Russian Solitaire builds by suit only.
 A 7 of hearts goes on an 8 of hearts.
 On nothing else.

 That single change drops the win rate from 25% to 13%.
-Each card now has at most one valid destination instead of potentially two or four.
+Each card now has at most one valid destination instead of two or four.
 If that destination card is buried or already on a foundation, the card cannot move at all.
-Available moves shrink dramatically compared to Yukon, and positions collapse faster.
+Available moves shrink dramatically.
+Positions collapse faster.

 The movement rule stays generous.
 You can grab any face-up card plus all cards on top of it — even if they form no valid sequence — and move the group as a unit.
 The card you place must satisfy the same-suit rule with the destination, but the group you bring along can be completely disorganized.